Executing a Query

 public int executeUpdate( String sql ) throws SQLException

-It executes an SQL INSERT
+It executes an SQL INSERT, UPDATE, or DELETE statement.

 In addition, SQL statements that return nothing, such as SQL DDL statements, can be executed.